filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 ## Simple Summary
-Removes the concept of quality-adjusted power from the storage powered consensus and instead redirects part of the block reward as an explicit subsidy paid to providers of Filecoin Plus verified deals.
+Removes the concept of quality-adjusted power from the storage powered consensus and instead redirects part of the block reward as an explicit premium paid to providers of Filecoin Plus verified deals.
 The rewards paid remain the same, though with timing more advantageous to the provider.

 ## Abstract